-Stock incentives granted under Nathan's' existing plans are intended to comply with the rules under Section 162(m) for treatment as performance-based compensation.
-Nathan's should be allowed to deduct compensation related to options granted under each of its stock incentive plans and the cash incentive payments under the Fiscal 2017 Management Incentive Plan and the Fiscal 2018 Management Incentive Plan.
+Stock incentives granted under Nathan's existing plans were intended to comply with the rules under Section 162(m) for treatment as performance-based compensation.
+However, due to the Tax Act Nathan's may no longer be allowed to deduct compensation related to options granted under its stock incentive plan.